Open-Research-Community/Open-Research-Community/club_projects/Spotify_API/ReadMe.md

 In order to request the access token you need to get your _Client_ID and Client Secret_:
   - Go to the Dashboard
   - Click on the name of the app you have just created (My App)
-  - Click on the Settings button
+  - Click on the Settings button:
-  The Client ID can be found here.
+     - The Client ID can be found here.
 The Client Secret can be found behind the View client secret link.

 With our credentials in hand, we are ready to request an access token.
 This tutorial uses the Client Credentials, so we must:
   - Send a POST request to the token endpoint URI.